amolabs/docs/protocol_v4.md

 `lockup_period`, `draft_*_count`, and `upgrade_protocol_height` have to use
 `int64` as it is an tendermint-dependant configuration.

-### Data stores
+### State stores
-There are 12 default data stores and optional UDC(user-defined coin) balance and balance lock stores.
+There are 14 default state stores and optional UDC(user-defined coin) balance and balance lock stores.

 | tier | category | store | prefix |